stephcole/Project-Wiki/Starting-the-Project.md

     - Click the "Clone" button

-# Starting a new Django project:

-- _First_ — Create a virtual Environment
+# 2. Create a Virtual Environment
   - You should always create a virtual environment when using Django
     - 'venv' allows you to have a virtual installation of python and packages on your computer
      - This is important because python packages get updated often and these changes can mess up backwards compatibility